Frequently Asked Questions About Adoptions

 You can call or text the Adoption Answer Line at 1-800-923-6784 directly from the hospital.
 They can arrange to have a family available for you within hours.
 In most states, the adoptive family will be able to take the baby home from the hospital, avoiding foster care.
 This way, your baby can start bonding with their adoptive family right away.
 We are open for emergencies on all weekends, holidays, and throughout the night.

-7. What if my child has a disability or medical problem, are there adoptive families available?
+8. What if my child has a disability or medical problem, are there Catholic adoptive families available?
 I don’t want to put my child into foster care.

-8. My baby will be African American-are there black families seeking to adopt?
+9. My baby will be African American.
+Are there black Catholic families seeking to adopt?

 With infertility on the rise, more childless African American and bi-racial couples are turning to adoption to build their families.
-Visit African American Adoptions Online to view waiting adoptive families that are African American and bi-racial.
+Some are Catholic, others have other faiths.
 You can read about the lifestyle of these prospective families and view their photos before speaking to them on the phone.